UBC-MDS/gdphelper/README.md

 ## License

-`gov-ca-gdp-helper` was created by Aldo Barros, Gabriel Fairbrother, Ramiro Mejia, Wanying Ye.
+`gdphelper` was created by Aldo Barros, Gabriel Fairbrother, Ramiro Mejia, Wanying Ye.
 It is licensed under the terms of the MIT license.

 ## Credits

-`gov-ca-gdp-helper` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`gdphelper` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).